Tax-Favored Employer Retirement Plans: Part 2

 Refinancing to Cure a Default on a Five-Year Qualified Plan Loan. – In CCA 201736022, the IRS demonstrated how a retiree could cure a default on a five-year qualified plan loan by refinancing and folding the defaulted payments into the replacement loan.
 In such a case, though, the retiree must comply with difficult statutory dollar limitations applicable to the refinancing of loans, unless the term of the replacement loan ends no later than the five-year term that was available for the old loan.
 The retiree must also refinance before expiration of the period during which the retiree could cure the default by making late payments.
 See Chapter 2.

-Extended Rollover Period for Some Deemed Distributions of Tax-Favored Plan Loan Amounts. –Normally, a participant has only 60 days after a “deemed distribution” of a qualified residential or five-year loan to roll it over to another plan or IRA.
-Congress has now provided that a participant may roll over some such distributions any time before the due date (including extensions) of the participant’s tax return for the year of the distribution.
-This extended rollover period is available only for deemed distributions after the year 2017, and only if the distribution is due to termination of the distributing plan or severance of the participant’s employment.
+Extended Rollover Period for Some Loan-Offset Distributions Made by Tax-Favored Plans. –Normally, a retiree has only 60 days after a qualified plan makes a loan-offset distribution (i.e., an offset of a plan loan against plan funds) to roll over the distribution to another plan or IRA.
+Congress has now provided that a retiree may roll over some such distributions any time before the due date (including extensions) of the tax return for the year of the distribution.
+This extended rollover period is available only for loan-offset distributions after the year 2017, and only if the distribution is due to termination of the distributing plan or failure to satisfy repayment terms because of severance of the participant’s employment.
 (IRC § 402(c)(3)(C); Tax Cuts and Jobs Act, Pub.
 L. No. 115-97, § 13613.)
 See Chapter 2 and Chapter 4 of the treatise.

 More Liberal Hardship Distributions from 401(k) Plans. –Before 2019, 401(k) plans could make hardship distributions only from elective deferrals.
 After 2018, a 401(k) plan may also make hardship distributions from qualified nonelective contributions, qualified matching contributions, and plan earnings.
 Also after 2018, a retiree need not exhaust plan loans before taking a hardship distribution.
 Note though that hardship distributions may be subject to the 10 percent additional tax on early withdrawals, unless an exception to the additional tax applies to the distribution.
 (IRC § 401(k)(14).)
 See Chapter 2 of the treatise.